Cyrken/html-css/search-engine-optimization/README.md

 # Search engine optimization

+Search engine optimization is important for all websites so that they’ll show up in search results.

+---

 ## Create valuable content

 The most important thing to remember about search engine optimization is to provide **real, valuable content for humans**.
 If it’s useful, people will link to it, tweet it, and talk about it and it will show up in search results.